k2view-academy/K2View-Academy/articles/TDM/tdm_gui/02_tdm_gui_user_types.md

 The TDM GUI application **identifies the user type (Permission Group) by its Fabric roles**.

-The following diagram describes the mapping between Fabric roles to TDM permission groups:
+The following diagram illustrates the mapping between Fabric roles and TDM permission groups:

 ![permission group mapping](images/TDM_permission_group_mapping_to_fabric_roles.png)